 Principle 1.
 Governance

-pharmacy team usually work to professional standards and try to identify and
+team usually work to professional standards and try to identify and manage

-manage risks effectively.
-They record or discuss mistakes they make
+risks effectively.
+They record or discuss mistakes they make during the

-during the dispensing process with the regular pharmacist.
-And they try to
+dispensing process with the regular pharmacist.
+And they try to learn from

-learn from these to avoid problems being repeated.
-The team members understand how they can help to
+the team.
+The team members understand how they can help to protect the

 Principle 2.
 Staff

-their roles and responsibilities.
-The lack of a formalised approach to training
+of their roles and responsibilities.
+A more formalised approach to training may

-may make it harder for staff to keep their skills and knowledge up to date.
+make it easier to make sure staff keep their skills and knowledge up to date.